From One of Our Users of the Hydro-Lok....

-Why Use Hydrogen as the tracer gas?
+Why Use Hydrogen as the tracer gas for underground pipe leaks?

 - Low cost gas that is abundantly available and can be created